ipdk-io/networking-recipe/README.md

 The Kernel Monitor receives RFC 3549 messages from the Linux Kernel over a Netlink socket when changes are made to the kernel networking data structures.
-It listens for network events (link, address, neighbor, route, tunnel, etc.) and issues calls to update the P4 tables via SAI and TDI.
+It listens for network events (link, address, neighbor, route) and issues calls to update the P4 tables via SAI and TDI.
 The kernel monitor is an optional component of infrap4d.

 ## Switch Abstraction Interface (SAI)